 3. Proverbial Cat – Pieter Bruegel the Elder

-Pieter Bruegel the Elder (ca. 1525/1530 – 1569), a master of the Dutch Renaissance, managed to pack more than 120 proverbs and popular sayings in his “catalog of human folly”.
+Pieter Bruegel the Elder (ca. 1525/1530–1569), a master of Northern Renaissance, managed to pack more than 120 proverbs and popular sayings in his “catalog of human folly.”
 Even today we can still guess the meanings of some sayings.
 For example, a villager who is banging his head against the brick wall is trying to achieve the impossible.
 Meanwhile, another man attempts to bell a cat without being scratched.
 He wants to acquire courage but has overdone his armor because the cat seems rather placid.

 Once fitted with a bell, the cat will announce its presence.
 It can no longer catch mice, thus bringing loss and misfortune to its owners.
 Therefore, such an undertaking makes no sense.
 Here Bruegel warns us against taking risky and vain actions.
 At the same time, he condemns cowards who need to arm themselves to become more courageous.

-Painted by the French artist, Edouard Manet (1832–1883), Olympia shows a nude woman lying on a bed.
+Painted by the French artist, Édouard Manet (1832–1883), Olympia shows a nude woman lying on a bed.
 Manet’s painting was inspired by Titian’s Venus of Urbino.
 However, in Titian’s work, the two handmaidens stand behind Venus and the little dog, a symbol of fidelity, is lying beside her.
-Manet replaced the two handmaidens with a single, black woman.
+Manet replaced the two handmaidens with a Black woman.
 She holds a bouquet, perhaps a gift from the woman’s lover, waiting behind the green drape.